DavyJ0nes/products/README.md

 2. Send a POST request to the container (this is done with curl): `make transaction-test`

 You should see output similar to the following:
+This output can be used by a receipt printer

 ```json
 {